yosi-dediashvili/SubiT/design/logging.md

 |-------------|----------|---------------------|-------------------------------------------------------|----------------------|
 | **Example** | 14:22:51 | subit.api.providers | D:\dev\subit\src\api\providers\torec\TorecProvider.py | Received 3 versions. |

+## Receiving file paths in compiled mode

+When SubiT is compiled, the `__file__` value for each python file does not contain the file name, so we can't get the path of the source for the logging.

+The solution for that is to modify the calls to the logging function during build time using the `ast` module, such that each call is passed also the `pathname` value which is the path to the python file.

 ## Usage

 The examples uses the logging default handler (the console).
 First, we retrieve